-- 3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?
+3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?
 If "yes", please describe the triggers below.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.
+Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

+a.
 Qualified Applicants for MCO (PWD)

+b.
+Qualified Applicants for MCO (PWTD)

-As compared to the benchmark, triggers exist for PWD in the Psychology, Human Resources Management, Medical Officer, Physician's Assistant, Nurse, Practical Nurse, Occupational Therapist, Physical Therapist, Medical Technologist, Pharmacist, Veterans Claims Examining, Contracting, Information Technology Management, and Cemetery Caretaking occupations.
+As compared to the benchmark, triggers exist for PWD in the Psychology, Social Work, HR Management, Medical Officer, Nurse, a.
+Promotions for MCO (PWD)

-For PWTD, triggers exist in the Medical Officer, Physician's Assistant, Occupational Therapist, Physical Therapist, and Medical Technologist occupations.
+General Legal and Kindred Administration, Veterans Claims Examining, Contracting, Information Technology Management and Cemetery Caretaking.
+For PWTD, a trigger exists in the Medical Officer occupation.

-- 4. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among employees promoted to any of the mission- critical occupations (MCO)?
+4. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among employees promoted to any of the mission- critical occupations (MCO)?
 If "yes", please describe the triggers below.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.
-Promotions for MCO (PWD)
+Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.